psx-spx/psx-spx.github.io/docs/graphicsprocessingunitgpu.md

 can be given for each vertex of a primitive, and the brightness between these points is automatically interpolated.<br/>

-#### Semi Transparency
+#### Semi-transparency
-When semi transparency is set for a pixel, the GPU first reads the pixel it wants to write to, and then calculates the color it will write from the 2 pixels according to the semitransparency mode selected.
+When semi-transparency is set for a pixel, the GPU first reads the pixel it wants to write to, and then calculates the color it will write from the 2 pixels according to the semi-transparency mode selected.
 Processing speed is lower in this mode because additional reading and calculating are necessary.
-There are 4 semitransparency modes in the GPU.<br/>
+There are 4 semi-transparency modes in the GPU.<br/>
 ```
-  B=Back  (the old pixel read from the image in the frame buffer)
+  B=Back  (the old pixel read from the frame buffer)
-  F=Front (the new halftransparent pixel)
+  F=Front (the new semi-transparent pixel)
   * 0.5 x B + 0.5 x F    ;aka B/2+F/2
   * 1.0 x B + 1.0 x F    ;aka B+F
   * 1.0 x B - 1.0 x F    ;aka B-F
   * 1.0 x B +0.25 x F    ;aka B+F/4
 ```
+For textured primitives using 4-bit or 8-bit textures, bit 15 of each CLUT entry acts as a semi-transparency flag and determines whether to apply semi-transparency to the pixel or not.
+If the semi-transparency flag is off, the new pixel is written to VRAM as-is.<br/>
+When using additive blending, if a channel's intensity is greater than 255, it gets clamped to 255 rather than being masked.
+Similarly, if using subtractive blending and a channel's intensity ends up being < 0, it's clamped to 0.

 #### Modulation (also known as Texture Blending)
 Modulation is a colour effect that can be applied to textured primitives.